singh88/KIFPOC/README.md

   ...
 end

-target 'Acceptance Tests' do      ----- Acceptance Tests is the name of your unit test target pod 'KIF', '~> 3.0', :configurations => ['Debug'] end
+target 'Acceptance Tests' do      ----- Acceptance Tests is the name of your unit test target(or whatever name you prefer) pod 'KIF', '~> 3.0', :configurations => ['Debug'] end
 2)run pod install,now close your current xcode project and open .xcworkspace file from project dir.
 3)Select your unit test target and add Objective-C File add that file and then Xcode will prompt for bridging header file.Add that file and then now you are free to delete your Objective-C file(its a hack to create bridging header)
-4)Add KIF+SwiftExtension.swift file in the unit test target(for KIF) and following code
+4)Add KIF+SwiftExtension.swift file in the unit test target(for KIF) and add following code

 import XCTest
 import KIF